probot/probot.github.io/_plugins/dco.md

 ---
 title: Certificate of Origin
-description: enforce the DCO on Pull Requests
+description: Enforce the DCO on Pull Requests
 slug: dco
 octicon: law
 color: 89A4C7